TaliWeinstein/taliweinstein.github.io/content/project/Statistics/index.md

 # slides: example
 ---

 In this MRes course project for the Computational and Statistical Methods course, blood pressure data for a placebo and treatment group is statistically analysed via Python in a Jupyter notebook.
-The core focus of the project was utilising statistical analysis to arrive at conclusions and graphically represent the data.
-The project is self contained with the data included for running the notebook.
+The core focus of the project was utilising the statistical analysis to arrive at conclusions and graphically represent the data.
+The project is self-contained with the data included for running the notebook.